Restoring a Deleted Repository in GitHub and Bitbucket

 Complicated?
 It may sound like that, but it is not.
 Now the important thing, which is why this definition is important.
 If our repo was part of such a network then it cannot be restored!
 Well, unless every other repository in the network would be deleted or detached, but that scenario is highly improbable and often it’s not up to us.

 In the documentation, we can find a mention that if we want to restore such a repository, if we cannot do it ourselves, we can contact GitHub Support on this matter, so let’s not lose hope.
-However, I do not recommend this type of solution because this way we lose control.
-And you cannot be 100% sure that the support could help you.
-We are dependent on others, and that is never a good thing when it comes to accessing our data.
+However, keep in mind this is only available on a paid plan and I do not recommend this type of solution because this way we lose control.
+And you cannot be 100% sure that the support could help you resolve the problem.
+Being dependent on others to fix issues is never a good thing when it comes to accessing our data.

 Okay, but let’s move on to the most important one, which is the answer to the question that led us here.
 To restore the deleted GitHub repository, we need to open the settings, go to the “Repositories” tab, then we will see something like this: